7th Annual Pacific Northwest Hybrid Symposium

 Ghassan Wahbeh, MD

-Dr. Wahbeh is actively involved as teaching faculty in medical student education, resident training, and fellow physician specialty training.
-He is the honored recipient of the Outstanding Teaching Faculty Award, as well as the Family Choice Award, and the Northwest Crohns & Colitis Foundation service award.
-He continues to serve as a member of the National Professional Education Committee and the Northwest Medical Advisory Committee of the Crohn’s and Colitis Foundation.
+He is the honored recipient of the Outstanding Teaching Faculty Award, as well as the Family Choice Award, and the Northwest Crohn’s & Colitis Foundation service award.
+Dr. Wahbeh enjoys playing soccer, skiing, and paddle-boarding with his wife and kids.

 Dr. Ghassan Wahbeh is a co-founder of IBDHorizons